NetHaven/GooeyJS/README.md

 - **Toolbar** - provides a horizontal container for organizing buttons, controls, and other UI elements in a toolbar layout.
 It extends the Container class and supports configurable button sizes, borders, and flexible content arrangement.
 - **ToolbarSeparator** - provides a visual separator for organizing and grouping buttons within toolbars.
 It creates a vertical line or space that helps distinguish between related groups of toolbar actions, improving the visual organization and usability of toolbar interfaces.
 - **ColorPicker** - provides a comprehensive color selection interface with a color button, hex input field, and dropdown color palette.
 It supports both manual hex entry and visual color selection.
+- **DatePicker** - provides a date selection control that wraps the native HTML5 date input with GooeyJS styling and functionality.
+It supports date constraints through min/max attributes, step values for date increments, and integrates seamlessly with the GooeyJS form validation system.

 ### Windows & Dialogs
 - **Window** - represents a desktop-style window with title bar, close button, and draggable functionality.
 It provides a container for dialog content and supports modal behavior, viewport constraints, and window management features.